 Is this card a Plus or Cirrus card with the mark on the back?

 This card is a Debit MasterCard, which means it is accepted where ever Debit MasterCard is accepted.

 Do you charge currency conversion fees?

 You won’t be charged for using an ATM over in Thailand unless the ATM itself charges owner fees.
 In most cases these can be between $1 – $5 depending on the ATM.
-You can use any ATM with a Visa logo.
+You can use any ATM with a MasterCard logo.